-H. M. TELLER, Secretary.
+H. M. TELLER.
+Secretary.

 Hon.
-W. B. Allison, Chairman Senate Committee on Appropriations.
+W. B. ALLISON, Chairman Senate Committee on Appropriations.

-The following is a copy of the clause:

-"Fulfilling treatics with Pottawatomics of Michigan and Indiana: amount due the Pottawatomies of Michigan and Indiana for arrears of annuities under various treaties, specifically set forth in H. R. Report No. 1404, Forty-seventh Congress, first session, \$181,051.66.
+The following is a copy of the clause: "Fulfilling treaties with Pottawatomies of Michigan and Indiana: amount due the Pottawatomies of Michigan and Indiana for arrears of annuities under various treaties, specifically set forth in H. R. Report No. 1404, Forty-seventh Congress, first session, \$181,051.66.